Nonary/ResolutionAutomation/README.md

 - Sunshine 0.21.0 or higher

 ### Caveats:
+ - This script does not work on Windows 11 24H2 due to compatbiltiy issues.
+Microsoft has stopped the deployment of 24H2 due to many issues, but users who upgraded will need to downgrade or wait for a fix from Microsoft.
  - If using Windows 11, you'll need to set the default terminal to Windows Console Host as there is currently a bug in Windows Terminal that prevents hidden consoles from working properly.
     * That can be changed at Settings > System > For Developers > Terminal [Let Windows decide] >> (change to) >> Terminal [Windows Console Host]
     * On older versions of Windows 11 it can be found at: Settings > Privacy & security > Security > For developers > Terminal [Let Windows decide] >> (change to) >> Terminal [Windows Console Host]